Core functionality

 Defines the name of the hardware SSL accelerator.

 Reduces timer resolution in worker processes, thus reducing the number of gettimeofday() system calls made.
-By default, gettimeofday() is called each time on receiving a kernel event.
+By default, gettimeofday() is called each time a kernel event is received.
 With reduced resolution, gettimeofday() is only called once per specified interval.

 Example: